unattended-backpack/hierophant/README.md

 curl --request GET --url http://127.0.0.1:9010/proof-history
 ```

-## Working with multiple Hierophant config files

-If you're running in an environment with multiple `hierophant.toml` configuration files (for example, running an integration test while debugging), you can specify the config file with `-- --config <config file name>`.

 # Running Contemplant manually

-If you want to use Hierophant as an SP1 prover network, it is recommended to follow the [Quickstart](#quickstart) instead of running manually.
+If you want to use this as an SP1 prover network, it is recommended to follow the [Quickstart](#quickstart) instead of running manually.

 It is *REQUIRED* that the Contemplant is run on a machine with a GPU.
 This is because the Contemplant uses a GPU to accelerate proofs.
 If you were only to use your CPU to execute a proof it will be 100-1000x slower than a GPU accelerated proof.

-It is not recommended to manually run your Contemplant instances.
-See [Vast.ai integration (recommended)](#Vast.ai-integration-(recommended)) section.

 Make a `contemplant.toml` and fill in config values: